skapy-skar/megapkmnacm/README.txt

-hvnt completed the readme file yet

-other than that.....am not sure if i did what was asked....cuz i ended up using the names only.....but cudnt see any other way around so anyways
+am not sure if i did what was asked....cuz i ended up using the names only.....but cudnt see any other way around so anyways

    okay so ig i'll explain whatever i did